 Since 1886, historic Ste.
-Anne Church has been located on St. Anne Street between W. Lafayette Boulevard and Howard Street, in Detroit.
+Anne Church has been located in Detroit on St. Anne Street between W. Lafayette Boulevard and Howard Street.

 Msgr.
 Chuck Kosanke was appointed pastor of historic Ste.
 Anne de Detroit’s parish in 2016.
-Besides leading an active Detroit parish community and Trinity parish and school, he is charged with overseeing the restoration of the Archdiocese of Detroit’s official shrine to its patroness Ste.
+In addition to leading an active Detroit parish community and the Most Holy Trinity parish and school, he is charged with overseeing the restoration of the Archdiocese of Detroit’s official shrine to its patroness Ste.
 Anne, the mother of the Virgin Mary.
 The Church is a Michigan Historic Site; therefore, renovations must be made according to restoration guidelines.

 The Detroit parish is in a midst of a capital campaign to raise a total of $14 million, which will be conducted in two phases.
 Initially, necessary exterior repairs must be completed including repairs to brick, stone and masonry.
 Meanwhile, to help ensure ongoing operating and maintenance costs in perpetuity, Msgr.
 Kosanke, through the support of generous patrons, opened the Ste.
 Anne de Detroit Restoration and Maintenance Endowment.

 “Ste.
 Anne’s is a place of pilgrimage for people from the Archdiocese, Canada and from around the world.
 Significantly, our Church is a shrine to Ste.
 Anne, and we’re on a journey to become a minor basilica, which means this magnificent and historical church will be accorded special privileges by the pope,” Msgr.
 Kosanke said.